CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

        (No contra) => No (headDiffers contra)
 ```

+This may look familiar to the other `Dec` function we wrote, and that's because
+it is!
+The general strategy for writing these is the same, but the intermediary
+steps and proofs/lemmas/functions are really where things get hairy.
+A good rule
+of thumb is "If it seems trivial, prove it!!" -- chances are you'll need that
+trivial (counter-)proof at some point in your more involved proofs.

 ## That's all folks!

 Genuinely this time.
 If there's more you want to learn, I strongly encourage you